 Spending the day in the historic Orange County district at the Heritage Museum will give you a taste of the area’s rich beginnings and how it became what it is today.

-See Related: Fun & Best Things to do in Orange County, CA
+See Related: Things to Do in Orange County, CA

 Address: 802 E Washington Ave Santa Ana, CA 92701

 Need a night out with your partner or friends?
 Leave the kids at home and head to Blinking Owl Distillery for a night of craft cocktails, tasty bites, and great energy.
 Husband and wife team Brian and Robin took over the Blinking Owl Distillery a few years ago and restored it to its former glory with a few custom updates and unique flair.

 The first of its kind in Orange County, Blinking Owl holds a special craft liquor license that allows them to operate its own tasting room and sell its products on-site.

 Blinking Owl is a 100% California product company, meaning all of the grains used in their distilling are organic and from California farms only.